 China Scholars Program

-The application period for the Spring 2023 course has closed.
+The application period for the fall 2024 course has closed.

 Introduction to Contemporary China

-Real-time “virtual classrooms” with leading scholars, experts, and former government officials from Stanford University and other institutions, provide a rigorous learning experience.
-The program also includes an opportunity to collaborate with high school students in China participating in SPICE's Stanford e-China Program.
+Real-time, “virtual classrooms” with leading scholars, experts, and former government officials from Stanford University and other institutions, provide a rigorous learning experience.
+The program also includes an opportunity to meet with high school students in China participating in SPICE’s Stanford e-China Program.

 CSP in the News